Small Agricultural Employer Advisory Committee

 The committee is asked to consider possible changes to draft rules: OAR 437-004-6405 Compliance Alternative for Protected Spaces; 437-004-6406 Spray Drift; and, 40 CFR 170.405(a) Entry restrictions associated with pesticide applications.
 All three draft rules concern aspects of the application exclusion zone (AEZ).

-The tentative plan is to file proposed rules with the Secretary of State by June 15, 2017, conduct public hearings, receive comments, adopt rules in July to become effective January 1, 2018 – same effective date as the WPS rules adopted in February 2017.
+The tentative plan is to file proposed rules with the Secretary of State by mid September 2017, conduct public hearings, receive comments, and adopt rules in time for them to go into effect January 1, 2018 – same effective date as the Worker protection standard rules adopted in February 2017.

 Recent Rulemaking Activities: